As a kid growing up in Dublin, I always got a giggle from a small shop called Knobs and Knockers.

 The purpose of linguistic screening is to eliminate the possibility of using a business name that has unintended meanings or is derogatory in another language.
 It’s happened before and you definitely don’t want it to happen to you!

 You can employ linguistic screening service providers who’ll use native speakers from each country to check your business name.
 But if that’s beyond your budget, use Google Translate or do a general search.

 After all the testing is done and other people’s opinions have been taken into consideration, the one person who has to love your new business name is you.
 You need to say it with confidence, love hearing it, and seeing it on screen.

 Because if you don’t, you might have to rebrand in the future, which costs money and could damage your brand’s reputation, and SEO rankings.

-But if you follow our steps, that won’t happen.
+But if you follow our tips, that won’t happen.

 Remember when you didn’t know how to come up with a business name, felt stuck, and maybe even a little overwhelmed?
 Now you can put that behind you.

-Take our advice and follow the 10 steps we’ve covered in this guide to create a business name that you love.
+Take our advice and follow the 10 tips we’ve covered in this guide to create a business name that you love.